 Last...
 I think the best snowboard mountains in the US are in Utah.
 Right outside of Salt Lake City, with Snowbird, Brighton and Park City being the best.

-Regardless, enjoy yourself! over 6 years ago
+Regardless, enjoy yourself! almost 9 years ago